otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The Prekey Server must have these capabilities:

-- Receive client profiles, prekey profiles and a set of prekey messages, and store them by the corresponding identity.
+- Receive Client Profiles, Prekey Profiles and a set of Prekey Messages, and store them by the corresponding identity.
 Inform that this operation have failed or has been successful.
-- Deliver prekey ensembles previously stored.
+- Deliver Prekey Ensembles previously stored.
-- Inform the publisher about how many prekey messages are stored for them.
+- Inform the publisher about how many Prekey Messages are stored for them.
-- Inform the retriever when there are no prekey ensembles (or any of its values) from an specific party.
+- Inform the retriever when there are no Prekey Ensembles (or any of its values) from an specific party.

 The Prekey Server expects to only receive messages on the same network